 Ormeau Road starts on the south side of the city, around a few minutes walk from Central Station and City Hall.
 It runs about two miles in a straight line, hugging and, ultimately, crossing the Lagan River that acts as a border between County Antrim and Down.
-The district ends close to Forestside Shopping Centre, which offers free – and more abundant – parking compared to the city centre.
+The district ends close to Forestside Shopping Centre, which offers free – and more abundant – parking compared with the city centre.
 The No. 7 Metro service runs from the city centre through Ormeau every 10 minutes or so during peak times.

 Ormeau offers such a diverse atmosphere, catering for all tastes.
 For instance, Lower Ormeau connects to large student district termed the Holylands, giving the bars a lively but raucous atmosphere.
 Further up as the road crosses the Lagan, you can visit the Ormeau Park, which will often host music festivals in the summer.
 The Killers, Lionel Richie and Green Day have all played Ormeau Park in the last few years.
 Past the bridge, you’ll find a range of boutique cafes and independent shops.
 Towards the end of the road, you’ll find some big bar complexes like the Errigle Inn, and some decent restaurants.
-The Upper Ormeau Road is quite close to the Kingspan Stadium – home of the Ulster Rugby.
+The Upper Ormeau Road is quite close to the Kingspan Stadium – home of Ulster Rugby.

 Top picks for eating